hyperledger/indy-hipe/text/messaging-protocol/README.md

     }
 }
 ```

+The entirety of this message is anon-encrypted using Bob's endpoint verification key and sent to the endpoint URI.
+The
+inner content of the message can also now be encrypted using the Bob's verification key for the Alice to Bob
+relationship.

+#### Attributes

 * The `to` attribute is required and is `A.did@B:A`, the DID that Bob sent Alice.
 It is used to send the message to the
   correct destination.
 * The `type` attribute of the base message is required.